Adapter Authoring

 listRunsNeedingDelivery() | Return runs that need fresh delivery recovery, excluding queued runs that already have outbox-backed delivery intent. |

-reserveRunDispatch() | Atomically reserve bounded queue capacity, append the supplied run.delivery_requested event, and create the outbox row. |
+reserveRunDispatch() | Atomically reserve bounded queue capacity, append the supplied run.delivery_requested event, and create the outbox row when requested. |

 claimRunLease() | Atomically claim an executable run attempt using the core-projected lease events and return the updated run only when ownership was acquired. |